Geoffrey Somerset, 6th Baron Raglan

-Geoffrey Somerset, 6th Baron Raglan (born 29 August 1932), is a British peer, businessman, and Conservative politician.
+Geoffrey Somerset, 6th Baron Raglan (29 August 1932 – 9 September 2025), styled the Honourable Geoffrey Somerset until 2010, was a British peer, businessman and Conservative politician.

 Early life

-Raglan is the younger son of FitzRoy Somerset, 4th Baron Raglan, by his marriage to the Hon.
+Raglan was the younger son of FitzRoy Somerset, 4th Baron Raglan, by his marriage to the Hon.
 Julia Hamilton, daughter of the 11th Lord Belhaven and Stenton.
-He was educated at the Dragon School, Oxford, Westminster School, and the Royal Agricultural College.
+He was educated at the Dragon School, Oxford, Westminster School, and latterly the Royal Agricultural College.

-Field Marshal Lord Raglan, the first baron, was the eighth son of Henry Somerset, 5th Duke of Beaufort, so the Lords Raglan are distantly in the line of succession to the dukedom of Beaufort.
+Raglan's great-great-grandfather, FitzRoy Somerset, 1st Baron Raglan, was the eighth son of Henry Somerset, 5th Duke of Beaufort, so the Lords Raglan are distantly in the line of succession to the Dukedom of Beaufort.